Paphitis/cypruslockdown/README.md

 # ![](android/app/src/main/res/mipmap-hdpi/ic_launcher.png) Cyprus Lockdown

--During this time that our Country needs us to be patient and #stayathome.
+- During this time that our Country needs us to be patient and #stayathome.
--This application is a tool that help you create the sms with correct format and data.
+- This application is a tool that help you create the sms with correct format and data.

 ### Steps to buld the app:
 - install Flutter SDK.